-Something crawling on your body usually causes a variety of reactions: annoyed at best, downright scary at worst.
+Something inching up on your body usually creates a number of reactions: bothered at best, downright scary at worst.

-In a world of unwanted crawling critters, ticks might be the most unwanted of all in your Racine County backyard.
+In a world of uninvited crawling critters, ticks might be the most unwelcome of all in your Racine County backyard.

 Worse yet, some ticks are so small they can't be felt.
 You have to search for them on your body.

 Ticks live in Racine County's wooded areas and brushy fields.
-When a potential host – human, dog or other warm-blooded creature – wanders, they climb aboard.
+When a potential host – human, dog or other warm-blooded creature – goes by, they crawl aboard.
 From there, it's a short trip to dinner.
 They dig in and start feeding.
 A tick can multiply its size many times over as it fills with blood.

-While finding a tick is certainly annoying (and creepy), the real danger is the potential for getting sick – very sick.
+While finding a tick is certainly bothersome (and creepy), the real danger is the potential for getting sick – very sick.
 Bites from ticks can pose serious health risks.

-Lyme disease starts bad and gets worse.
-The initial warning is often a circular rash on skin.
+Lyme disease starts bad and goes downhill.
+The initial signal is often a circular rash on skin.
 Symptoms of Lyme disease quickly devolve into fatigue, fever and chills, joint pain and headaches.
 Left untreated, or caught too late, Lyme disease can lead to arthritis, heart problems, and other painful, disabling physical and mental issues.

-Treating your Racine County property is one way to keep people and pets safe.
-Another is creating open paths between lawn and wooded areas using wood chips or gravel.
+Treating your Racine County property is one method to keep people and pets safe.
+Another is creating distinct paths between lawn and wooded areas using wood chips or gravel.
 Clearing away tall grass helps.

-Tick repellents are available in Racine County, and they're strong stuff.
+Tick repellents are on the market in Racine County, and they're strong stuff.
 Twenty percent DEET formula is recommended.

 Should you find one, knowing how to remove a tick is critical.
 Pinch it with a tweezers as close to the skin as possible, and pull straight up and out.